 An online media company wants to experiment with adding web banners into the middle of its reading content to monetize effectively.
 How would you measure the success of this banner ad strategy?

-The posting tool on Facebook composer drops from 3% posts per user last month to 2.5% posts per user today.
+The posting tool on Facebook Composer dropped from 3% posts per user last month to 2.5% posts per user today.
 How would you investigate this decline?
-If the drop is specifically in photo posts, what additional steps would you take?
+What additional steps would you take if the drop is specifically in photo posts?

-A manager reports that a machine, which weighs and attempts to fill boxes with 25 packets, is malfunctioning.
+A manager reports that a machine that weighs and attempts to fill boxes with 25 packets is malfunctioning.
 Customers have complained about receiving boxes with incorrect packet counts.
 How would you investigate and resolve this issue?

 You should plan to brush up on any technical skills and try as many practice interview questions and mock interviews as possible.
 A few tips for acing your Starbucks data scientist interview include: